schof/schof.github.io/faq/index.md

 ## What type of organization is Dump Comstock?

 Right now it's just an unofficial group of volunteers working together for a common cause.
 We are currently exploring various options to transform ourselves officially into a non-profit, PAC, etc.

+## Are you part of the Indivisible Organization?

+No. There are plenty of chapters in your local area if you're interested - feel free to join one if you live in the VA-10.
+We are focused exclusively on replacing Comstock in the VA-10 seat but obviously there is a lot of overlap with us and the Indivisible people.
+We welcome anyone who wants to join our group and many of our members belong to both.
+See the [Indivisible Guide](https://www.indivisibleguide.com/) to learn more.

+## Why are you not promoting the Indivisible events here?

+Those events are being managed by the Indivisible teams.
+Most (but not all) of our members live in the VA-10 and since many of their events involve contacting Barbara Comstock's office directly we feel we should leave the organization of those events up to them.
+Dump Comstock members who live in the VA-10 are more than welcome to attend these events and of course we'll be covering them on our website and in social media.